 .

-Make sure debugging tools and profiler features are disabled in production environments.
-These tools should only be enabled in secure, local development environments where they cannot be accessed by the public.
-Turning off debugging reduces the chances of information exposure through directories like / _profiler/phpinfo
+Ensure that you disable debugging tools and profiler features in production environments.
+Only enable these tools in secure, local development environments that the public cannot access.
+Turning off debugging minimizes the risk of exposing information through directories such as /_profiler/phpinfo.

 Disable any unnecessary PHP extensions that might increase the risk of exploitation.
 By minimizing the number of enabled extensions, you reduce the potential attack surface for hackers looking to exploit vulnerabilities exposed by / _profiler/phpinfo